 Cats are naturally conditioned to mask when they’re not feeling well, so it can be difficult to detect signs of cat illness right away.
-However, when a cat is sick, there can be some noticeable changes in their behavior.
+However, when a cat is sick, there can be some noticeable changes in their behaviour.

-In fact, cat behavior often changes long before you start seeing any physical symptoms—so be on the lookout for fluctuations in the way your cat behaves, and see your veterinarian if you notice something unusual.
+In fact, cat behaviour often changes long before you start seeing any physical symptoms—so be on the lookout for fluctuations in the way your cat behaves, and see your veterinarian if you notice something unusual.

 Your Cat Is Suddenly Eating a Lot

 A lot of people would worry if their cat stops eating, but an increase in appetite could also be a sign of a sick cat.